-Trail Running Nepal Pvt Ltd, in collaboration with Freedom Adventure Treks Pvt Ltd, have organised the 13th edition of “Annapurna 100 trail race”, a partially self-sufficiency, mountain trail running race in an alpine environment, from October 27th to 28th 2018.
+Trail Running Nepal Pvt Ltd, in collaboration with Freedom Adventure Treks Pvt Ltd and Himalayan Uptime Limited, are organising the 13th edition of “Annapurna 100 trail race”, a partial self-sufficiency, mountain trail running race in an alpine environment, from October 25th to 27th 2019.

 2 GENERAL INFORMATION

 Annapurna 100 trail race is a running race along trails in the Annapurna Conservation Area that is ~106 km long and has a D+ of 6,400 metres.
-The race is partly self-sufficient and it starts on Saturday 27 October 2018 at 04.00 a.m. in Dhampus near Pokhara; maximum time: 28 hours.
+The race is partly self-sufficient and it starts on Saturday 26 October 2019 at TBA a.m. in Dhampus near Pokhara; maximum time: 28 hours.
 The 55 km and 42 km GTWS Final have routes listed here on the routes section of this website.

 3 PARTICIPATION REQUIREMENTS